ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 Network security function are usually deployed in two modes, monitoring and inline.
 In either case, they need to access the L7 and application data such as HTTP transactions which could be protected by TLS encryption.
 They may monitor the TLS handshakes for additional visibility and control.

+The TLS handshake monitoring function will be impacted by TLS 1.3.

 ## Use Case I2 - Application Operation over NAT

 The NAT function translates L3 and L4 addresses and ports as the packet traverses the network device.
 Sophisticate NAT devices also implement application inspection engines to correct the L3/L4 data embedded in the control messages (e.g., FTP control message, SIP signaling messages) so that they are consistent with the outer L3/L4 headers.